-It is with great regret and a heavy heart that we inform you Thomas Shannahan, long-time advisor for FMCA, has passed away.
-As library director of the Adams Library in Central Falls, RI, Tom was part of the original research and commemorative group, "The Search for James Wilson, from the Catalpa to Central Falls," which eventually became the FMCA.
+Thomas Shannahan, long-time advisor for FMCA, passed away on September 2, 2021.
+As library director of the Adams Library in Central Falls, RI, Tom was part of the original research and commemorative group, “The Search for James Wilson, from the Catalpa to Central Falls,” which eventually became the FMCA.

-He was known as a bright and committed historian and proud Irish-American and United States Air Force veteran who was always willing to help our efforts at the Fenian Memorial Committee of America.
-I called him "a noble man" when I was told of his sudden death, and a noble man he was.
+He was known as a bright and committed historian and proud Irish-American and US veteran who was always willing to help our efforts at the Fenian Memorial Committee of America.
+I called him “a noble man” when I was told of his sudden death, and a noble man he was.
 He will be sorely missed.

 Please keep Tom, his widow Judy and his family in your prayers.

 I had a lengthy conversation with Mike–asking for help as usual–two days before he suddenly passed away.
 After assuring me that he would indeed help us on a project, we wished each other a happy Father’s Day before ending the conversation.
 As we have often heard from pulpits and theologians, we never know the day nor hour…I and all the members of my family and the advisors of the Fenian Memorial Committee of America are shocked and deeply saddened by the loss of such a wonderful and graceful man.
 As one of our advisors, he never said “No” whenever we called him for help.
 We were from adjoining parishes in Brooklyn (Saint Theresa’s and Saint Joseph’s), but we never knew each other then.
 Years later, we met in Chicago because of our shared commitment to projects centered on Irish and Irish-American history and our desire for Irish freedom from English rule.

 We will miss Mike’s honesty, his grace, his humor, his unquenchable curiosity and his kindness.